renanmachad/my-app-backend/README.md

 ## The project

 This project is was made using Laravel framework in RESTAPI format, using the MYSQL like database.
-To running the project
+To running the project.

+## Database
+Set in .env the name of the database for this project, the default value for it is is "nova".
+You need create a database in your mysql with the same name
 ## Why .env is here?
 To avoid problems I left the .env file in the project

 - Clone repository
-- Run `php composer install`
+- Run `composer install`, to install dependencies;
-- Run `php artisan migrate`
+- Run `php artisan migrate`;
-- Run `php artisan serve`
+- Run `php artisan serve`;